 That Wasserstein should be struck down by cancer is in some respects sadly ironic.
 A character in Third suffers from cancer.
 Additionally, her older sister Sandra Wasserstein Meyer—the model of the Sara Goode character in The Sisters Rosensweig—died of breast cancer in 1997.

+The partially autobiographical The Sisters Rosensweig, which premiered on Broadway in 1993, concerned the loves and travails of three vivacious and very different siblings.
+It was Wasserstein's second Broadway hit running—an unheard of feat in the theatre in recent decades.
+The production followed The Heidi Chronicles, the searching, multi year examination of the women's movement, which put the author on the map and arguably made her the most prominent female playwright in America for the remainder of her life.
 Heidi—which transferred to Broadway from an Off-Broadway production at Playwrights Horizons—won Ms. Wasserstein a Tony Award, the New York Drama Critics Circle Award and the Pulitzer Prize for Drama.
 At 622 performances, it was also a commercial success.
 A few years later, The Sisters Rosensweig would, too, transfer from Off-Broadway (this time, Lincoln Center Theater) to Broadway and have a healthy run of 556 performances.
 Both Broadway productions spawned national tours.

 In The Heidi Chronicles, Joan Allen play Heidi Holland, an art historian.
 The play begins during the days of feminist and political idealism in the 1960s, and then trails the adventures of an increasingly saddened Heidi as she watches her ideals, romantic prospects and sense of a feminine community fall away during the rapacious and morally feckless Reagan era.
 Breaking down during a speech late in the play, Heidi says "I don't blame any of us.
 We're all concerned, intelligent, good women.
 It's just that I feel stranded.
 And I thought the whole point was that we wouldn't feel stranded.
 I thought the point was we were all in this together."